opalmedapps/.github/SECURITY.md

 2. Report the vulnerability to Dr. John Kildea at john.kildea@mcgill.ca.
 Please include as much information as possible to help us understand the nature and scope of the issue:

-    - A detailed description of the vulnerability.
+    - A detailed description of the vulnerability
+    - Affected component and version
-    - Steps to reproduce the vulnerability.
+    - Steps to reproduce the vulnerability
-    - Any relevant screenshots or code snippets.
+    - Any relevant screenshots or code snippets
-    - Potential impact of the vulnerability.
+    - Potential impact of the vulnerability
-    - Any other relevant information.
+    - Any other relevant information

 ## Security Updates